-Sweet Black-eyed Susan will persist for many years.
+(LATIN: RUDBECKIA HIRTA) Sweet Black-eyed Susan will persist for many years.
 Numerous flowers, which average 3" across and will bloom for many weeks late summer into fall.
-When blooming, it has a pleasant sweet smell.
 A very tough prairie plant, able to withstand drought, high winds and tough soils.
-They can reach to the height of 5 feet tall.
-Zone 3-8
+They can reach to the height of 5' tall.
+Full sun Zone 3